Gigan: Reiwa era (2022-present)

-Gigan returned in Gemstone's GvG and Godzilla vs. Gigan Rex, where Godzilla battles an army of soldiers known as Gigan Miles led by the elite red-colored Gigan Rex.
+Gigan returned in Gemstone's GvG and Godzilla vs. Gigan Rex, in which Godzilla battles an army of Gigan soldiers known as Gigan Miles, led by the elite red-colored Gigan Rex.

-The chibi version of Gigan appears in Chibi Godzilla Raids Again is depicted as the cyborg who attempts to retrieve Chibi Mechagodzilla to destroy Monster Island.
-However, Chibi Gigan is always easily refuted and persuaded so he never achieves his goal.
+Chibi Gigan appears in the Japanese series Chibi Godzilla Raids Again, voiced by Mamoru Miyano, in which he is shown as a assignee who tries to retrieve Chibi Mechagodzilla and destroy Monster Island.
+Chibi Gigan is always easily refuted and persuaded, so he never achieves his goal.

+Monsterverse

+When the teaser for the 2027 film Godzilla x Kong: Supernova debuted online on May 9, 2025 and revealed its title, fans speculated whenever SpaceGodzilla and/or Gigan would appear in the film as an antagonist.
+In November 2025, the Writers Guild of America West published the final feature credits for Godzilla x Kong: Supernova, the “Source Material” credit of which revealed that SpaceGodzilla, rather than Gigan, would appear in the film.